 In 1999, Southern Illinois University broke ground in sustainability, becoming the first institution of higher education in Illinois to sign the Talloires Declaration.
 With Chancellor Jo Ann Argersinger’s signature, SIU committed to mobilize its resources in order to address the problems and reverse the trends of environmental degradation.
-Fifteen years later, we are proud of this legacy and are committed to furthering the goals of the Declaration.
+We are proud of this legacy and are committed to furthering the goals of the Declaration.
 Its full text is below:

 We, the presidents, rectors, and vice chancellors of universities from all regions of the world are deeply concerned about the unprecedented scale and speed of environmental pollution and degradation, and the depletion of natural resources.
 Local, regional, and global air and water pollution; accumulation and distribution of toxic wastes; destruction and depletion of forests, soil, and water; depletion of the ozone layer and emission of “green house” gases threaten the survival of humans and thousands of other living species, the integrity of the earth and its biodiversity, the security of nations, and the heritage of future generations.
 These environmental changes are caused by inequitable and unsustainable production and consumption patterns that aggravate poverty in many regions of the world.

 We believe that urgent actions are needed to address these fundamental problems and reverse the trends.
 Stabilization of human population, adoption of environmentally sound industrial and agricultural technologies, reforestation, and ecological restoration are crucial elements in creating an equitable and sustainable future for all humankind in harmony with nature.

 Universities have a major role in the education, research, policy formation, and information exchange necessary to make these goals possible.
 Thus, university leaders must initiate and support mobilization of internal and external resources so that their institutions respond to this urgent challenge.